 The LCI Report field is optionally present.
 If present, it contains a Measurement Report element with Measurement Type field(#5404) equal to LCI(M91) (see Table 8-105 (Measurement Type field definitions for measurement reports(#3265)(#5342))), which either indicates the LCI of the transmitting STA and includes the Z and Usage Rules/Policy(#5172) subelement or (Ed)indicates an unknown LCI (see 10.24.6.7 (LCI and Location Civic retrieval using fine timing measurement procedure(#2403))).
 The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.(#2403) The Co-Located BSSID List(Ed) subelement is present in the Measurement Report element with Measurement Type field(#5404) equal to LCI(M91), when there is at least one other BSS which is co-located withe the reporting BSS.(#3269)

 The Location Civic Report field is optionally present.
 If present, it contains a Measurement Report element with Measurement Type field(#5404) equal to Location Civic(M91) (see Table 8-105 (Measurement Type field definitions for measurement reports(#3265)(#5342))), which either indicates the Civic address of the transmitting STA or an unknown Civic address (see 10.24.6.7 (LCI and Location Civic retrieval using fine timing measurement procedure(#2403))).
+The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.
+The Co-Located BSSID List(Ed) subelement is present in the Measurement Report element with Measurement Type field(#5404) equal to LCI(M91), when there is at least one other BSS which is co-located withe the reporting BSS.
+When the LCI Report field contains a Co-Located BSSID List(Ed) subelement, the Co-Located BSSID List(Ed) subelement is not present in the Location Civic Report field.(#3269)

-The Late, Incapable and Refused bits in the Measurement Report Mode field are set to 0.LCI Report field(#2403)The Fine Timing Measurement Parameters(#3465) field is present in the initial Fine Timing Measurement Frame, and is not present in subsequent Fine Timing Measurement frames(#3267).
+(MDR) (#3269) (#2403)The Fine Timing Measurement Parameters(#3465) field is present in the initial Fine Timing Measurement Frame, and is not present in subsequent Fine Timing Measurement frames(#3267).
 If present, it(M56) contains a Fine Timing Measurement Parameters(#3465) element as defined in 8.4.2.166 (Fine Timing Measurement Parameters(#3465) element(#2164)).(#2164)